 The rest and recovery phase is where braintapping excels.
 In just 20 relaxing minutes, you easily move into the relaxation response, with the benefit of resetting your body’s regulatory systems, including your metabolism.
 Not only that, but the Habits of Naturally Thin People series will simultaneously help you acquire all the behaviors of a healthy, balanced and fit you!

-If you want to give braintapping a try, simply CLICK HERE to get a 7-day or 30-day FREE trial.
+If you want to give braintapping a try, simply CLICK HERE to get a 14-Day FREE trial.